 - Types of Abuse – Fact Sheet (2018)

-- Statement of safeguarding principles
+- Statement of safeguarding principle

-Church of England NST Safer Recruitment
+Church of England NST Safer Recruitment and People Management

-- Safer Recruitment and People Management (2021)
+- Safer Recruitment and People Management Guidance (2021)

 - Safer Recruitment and People Management Frequently Asked Questions (FAQs) (2021)